Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ## Mandatory party protection

-Mandatory party protection inherits all features of counter-party protection, and also allows you to define one or more recipients as "mandatory" for a private contract.
+Mandatory party protection inherits all features of counter-party protection, and also allows you to define one or more recipients as mandatory for a private contract.
 The mandatory recipient is included in all subsequent transactions to the contract and has full private state, while normal recipients may only have partial state of the contract.

-Use mandatory party protection if you need "governing" or "central" nodes to have full private state for any contracts deployed in the network.
+Use mandatory party protection if you need governing or central nodes to have full private state for any contracts deployed in the network.

 To enable mandatory party protection, [enable enhanced privacy](#enabling-privacy-enhancements) and set `privacyFlag` to